 SFMTA appointed a permanent program director for the CSP in July 2019.
 Transition with the current acting director began the week of July 15, 2019.
 The permanent CSP director attended the SFMTA QPRM held on August 8, 2019.
-SFMTA also identified the interim Director of Transportation to fulfill the responsibility of the current Director after he serves out his contract, which expired on August 14, 2019.
+In November 2019, SFMTA appointed a permanent Director of Transportation.
+The new Director started his position on December 16, 2019.